Metals

 - Palladium white gold: An alternative to nickel white is palladium white gold.
 Palladium is a metal in the platinum family, and can be mixed with gold to whiten its color.
 The result is a grayer white gold than the nickel white makes- but it's not as likely to cause allergies, and has excellent working qualities, particularly for setting stones.
 This is my favored white gold.
 There are other "white" metal options, however!

 - Palladium: This is a platinum-family metal that's 95.2% palladium.
-At the moment it's about half the price of gold, so it can be an effective alternative.
+As I write this it's about half the price of gold, so it can be an effective alternative.
 It looks very similar to palladium white gold, although if you put the 2 next to each other, the gold is a slightly warmer color.
-Its main drawback is that there is not a really good color match in solder.
-I have some experience working with palladium, but have not done extensive fabrication in this metal.
-I think it would make a great choice for a Mobius ring- however I would at this point be reluctant to take on more extensive fabrication in this metal.
+It makes a great choice for a Mobius ring- and for other pieces that lack very elaborate fabrication.
 It is slightly softer than 14k palladium white gold, and if you put it right next to the gold alloy, the gold has a slightly creamier look; however, if they're not right next to each other I think anyone would find it hard to tell which it is.
+It wears very well; I have a ring made of Pd that I wear much of the time, and even though I am hard on my rings, it's holding up beautifully.

 |